2024

 Forum Topic :

 Registration for this event is required so we have adequate supplies & equipment on hand.
+A $15.00 fee will be charged for the parts.
 Please contact Chris Prioli, AD2CS at [email protected].

 Q & A Session About All Things Ham Radio and Socializing